-Alon Day is an Israeli racing driver and freshly crowned NASCAR Whelen Euro Series champion for 2017.
+Alon Day is an Israeli racing driver and two-time NASCAR Whelen Euro Series champion in 2017 and 2018.
 He also contested in all three American NASCAR national divisions – Cup Series, Xfinity Series and Truck Series.

 Earlier in a career, Day contested in ADAC GT Masters, FIA GT Series, Indy Lights Series and Formula 3 races.
 At the beginning of his career, in 2009, he was the Asian Formula Renault champion.

 Born in Ashdod, Israel, Alon started his racing career at the age of 10.
 At the age of 13, a father bought him a go-kart for a bar mitzvah.
 At the age of 16, Alon progressed to car racing, participating two seasons in the Hungarian E-2000 Championship.

 In 2008, he had one-off appearances in the Formula BMW Pacific and Formula Renault Asian Challenge.
 In 2009, he spent a season in the Asian Formula Renault, driving for March 3 Racing and taking his first championship title.

 After high school, in 2010, Alon had to serve three-year military service in the Israel Defence Force.
 He was recognized by the IDF as an outstanding sportsman and he had an opportunity to continue his racing career parallel to military service.
 Day was accepted into the Israeli Air Force pilots' training course, but he gave up because of his racing career.